matthewfee/matthewfee/README.md

 #### About

 My name is Matthew Fee.
-I'm a software engineer with a focus in frontend apps.
+I'm a software engineer with a focus in web applications.
+Before starting in engineering, I completed a PhD in philosophy at the University of Memphis.

 #### 🚲 Languages and tools